Information to help you prepare for a possible emergency situation on campus. Call 9-1-1 for Fire/Paramedic or Police.

 The American Red Cross is offering free disaster preparedness trainings!
 Build confidence by learning simple steps you can take now, to help prepare and protect your family.
 To learn more about this training or schedule a presentation, sign up, call (714) 313-5440, or take a look at the Disaster Prepardness Training flyer.

-Fountain Valley Student Services Center
+Student Services Center in Fountain Valley

 Monday - Friday, 8am - 5pm